Open Bible Data Home About News OET Key

 the=king

 Here the woman is speaking affectionately of the man she loves as if he were The king.
-She is not speaking of an actual king but, rather, using the word as a term of endearment.
-The woman is still speaking of the same man that she was speaking of in 1:2-3.
-If it would be helpful in your language, you could state the meaning by using a simile.
+She is not speaking of an actual king but using the word as a term of endearment.
+She is still speaking of the same man that she was speaking of in 1:2-3.
+If it would be helpful in your language, you could state the meaning plainly.
 Alternate translation: “He whom I love is like a king to me and” or “He who is like a king to me”

 Note 4 topic: translate-tense